Mefre7/alx-low_level_programming/README.md

-this is a c programming repo
+this is a c programming repoistry`